Anointed One (Buffy the Vampire Slayer)

 The Anointed One is a fictional character in the television series Buffy the Vampire Slayer.
 The character is played by Andrew J. Ferchland.
 His epithet could refer to his position as the "messiah" (another word meaning anointed) of the vampire The Master.

 Character background

-When the character of the Anointed One was first introduced in season 1 of Buffy the Vampire Slayer, he was expected become the main antagonist of season 2.
+When the character of the Anointed One was first introduced in season 1 of Buffy the Vampire Slayer, he was expected to become the main antagonist of season 2.
 He is a ruthless vampire with the body of a child.
 An ancient prophecy foretells that he will rise from the ashes and lead the Slayer into Hell.
 His destiny is to serve as the right-hand man of The Master during Armageddon.

 According to series creator Joss Whedon, the Anointed One is "very annoying".
 Whedon said that his original plans to feature the Anointed One as the main Big Bad of season 2 were changed because actor Andrew J. Ferchland was growing too quickly and would not be believable as a perpetual child for very long.